Zip bomb

 Overview of some archive bombs, including 42.zip.

-In computing, a zip bomb, also known as a decompression bomb or zip of death (ZOD), is a malicious archive file designed to crash or render useless the program or system reading it.
+In computing, a zip bomb, also known as a decompression bomb or zip of death (ZOD), is a malicious archive file designed with the goal to crash or freeze the program or system reading it.
 The older the system or program, the less likely it is that the zip bomb will be detected.
-It is often employed to disable antivirus software, in order to create an opening for more traditional malware.
+It is often employed to disable antivirus software in order to create an opening for more traditional malware.

-A zip bomb allows a program to function normally, but, instead of hijacking the program's operation, it creates an archive that requires an excessive amount of time, disk space, computational power, or memory to unpack.
+A zip bomb allows a program to function normally, but instead of hijacking the program's operation, it creates an archive that requires an excessive amount of time, disk space, computational power, or memory to unpack.
 Most modern antivirus programs can detect zip bombs and prevent the user from extracting anything from it.

-Details and use

-A zip bomb is usually a small file for ease of transport and to avoid suspicion.
-However, when the file is unpacked, its contents are more than the system can handle.
+Types

+Recursion

+By nesting a zip file inside another zip file, it is possible to overcome the compression ratio limit of deflate (1032:1).

-A famous example of a zip bomb is titled 42.zip, which is a zip file of unknown authorship consisting of 42 kilobytes of compressed data, containing five layers of nested zip files in sets of 16, each bottom-layer archive containing a 4.3-gigabyte (4294967295 bytes; 4 GiB − 1 B) file for a total of 4.5 petabytes (4503599626321920 bytes; 4 PiB − 1 MiB) of uncompressed data.
+A famous example of a recursive zip bomb is titled 42.zip, which is a zip file of unknown authorship consisting of 42 kilobytes of compressed data, containing five layers of nested zip files in sets of 16, each bottom-layer archive containing a 4.3-gigabyte (4294967295 bytes; 4 GiB − 1 B) file for a total of 4.5 petabytes (4503599626321920 bytes; 4 PiB − 1 MiB) of uncompressed data.
+A June 2001 post to the vuln-dev mailing list references the file, indicating that it was created before that date.

+Another example is titled "^.zip", which is a zip file of unknown authorship consisting of approximately 203 kilobytes of compressed data and claiming to contain approximately 16 yottabytes (YB) of uncompressed data.
+This represents an expansion ratio of roughly 78.8 quintillion to 1, demonstrating how recursive archive nesting can exceed the practical limits of normal compression and create extreme size amplification.

+There are also zip quines, files that decompress to themselves.